10 Best Vegan Leather Handbag Brands To Elevate Your Style

 Disclosure: Some of the links below are affiliated; we may earn a small commission if you click through and make a purchase.
-We only ever add brands & products we truly believe in.
-Thank you for supporting the brands who are making the fashion industry a better place!
+We only feature brands that align with our values and contribute to a better world.
+Thank you for supporting these brands - and us!

 Join us as we explore the spectrum of vegan leather alternatives, dissecting which ones align best with sustainability goals.
 Durability is often a concern on many people's minds when choosing their next handbag, so we'll be taking a look at how you can tell if a bag will stand the test of time.

 Another big reason people are increasingly switching to vegan leather handbags is for environmental reasons.
 While not all vegan leather alternatives are 100% sustainable themselves, we do know more about the true impact of using animal leather and how they compare against synthetic alternatives.
 A recent study by Collective Fashion Justice found that making cow skin leather is nearly seven times more climate impactful than synthetic leather by the square meter.
 The damage caused by animal leather on the environment includes toxic chemicals used for the tanning process, polluting waterways with factory wastewater, carbon emissions, plus excessive land and water use.
-We must factor in all the environmental impact of animal agriculture before the material is even produced, as this cannot be ignored from the process.
+We must absolutely factor in all the environmental impacts of animal agriculture before the material is produced, as this cannot be ignored in the process.

 By choosing vegan handbags, we can actively reduce our environmental impact and reduce the number of animals killed for fashion.